 • record information and draw a conclusion about the roles of men and women in British North America during the mid-1800s.
-The information may be recorded below.
+The information may be recorded in a chart such as the one below.

-Comparison Chart: Rural - Urban Lifestyles
+Compa rison Chart: Rural - Urbai n Lifestyles

 Males Criteria Females

 kinds of jobs

 family roles

 educational opportunities

 Conclusion:

-visually show comparisons in the life styles of individuals (e.g., son of a Black Loyalist, son of a British merchant; daughter of a farmer, son of a farmer; a Newfoundland fisher, a Newfoundland fish merchant; an Acadian, a British Loyalist descendant) who are representative of selected groups.
+• visually compare the lives of representative individuals of selected groups (e.g. son of a Black Loyalist, son of a British merchant; daughter of a farmer, son of a farmer; a Newfoundland fisher, a Newfoundland fish merchant; an Acadian, a British Loyalist descendant).
 A Venn diagram may be used for this task.

-Changing Your World: Investigating Empowerment, -Teacher's Resource, chapter 5.
+- Changing Your World: Investigating Empowerment, Chapter 5 - Changing Your World: Investigating Empowerment-Teacher's Resource, Chapter 5